 Some disabled staff members may have a weakened immune system, leaving them more vulnerable to getting an infection.
 There may be issues associated with personal protective equipment (PPE) and those with a mental health condition may feel increased levels of anxiety and stress.

-Government advice on vulnerable workers and vulnerable workers and shielding should be followed and every effort made to encourage all staff to disclose any medical condition that might compromise their health.
+Government advice on vulnerable workers and shielding should be followed and every effort made to encourage all staff to disclose any medical condition that might compromise their health.
 For existing staff, undertaking a risk assessment will enable mitigating factors and additional support to be explored.

 There is some emerging evidence to suggest that COVID-19 may impact more on men than women, so employers may need to review the approach they have taken in relation to risk assessment in light of this.